 What are some common uses of the procedure?

-- long menstrual periods or heavy menstrual bleeding that results from uterine fibroid tumors.
-Embolization may prove to be an excellent alternative to a hysterectomy, the surgical removal of the uterus.
-Because fibroids have a large blood supply, they will tend to shrink and control heavy menstrual bleeding if this blood supply is interrupted.
+- Long menstrual periods or heavy menstrual bleeding that results from uterine fibroid tumors.
+Embolization may prove to be an excellent alternative to hysterectomy, the surgical removal of the uterus.
+Because fibroids have a large blood supply, embolization can shrink and control heavy menstrual bleeding by interrupting the blood supply.

-- occlude or close off the vessels that are supplying blood to a tumor, especially when the tumor is difficult or impossible to remove.
+- Close off vessels that are supplying blood to a tumor, especially when the tumor is difficult or impossible to remove.
+Embolization may also be used to administer chemotherapy.
 After embolization a tumor may shrink or it may continue to grow but more slowly, making chemotherapy or surgery a more effective option.

-- eliminate an arteriovenous malformation (AVM) or arteriovenous fistula (AVF) (abnormal connection or connections between arteries and veins).
-These passageways, which may occur anywhere in the body including the brain or spinal cord, act like a short circuit diverting blood from fully circulating and delivering oxygen where it is needed.
+- Eliminate an arteriovenous malformation or arteriovenous fistula (AVF) (abnormal connection or connections between arteries and veins).
+These passageways, which may occur anywhere in the body including the brain or spinal cord, act like a short circuit to prevent blood from fully circulating and delivering oxygen where it is needed.

-- treat aneurysms (a bulge or sac formed in a weak artery wall) by either blocking an artery supplying the aneurysm or closing the aneusymal sac itself as an alternative to surgery.
+- Treat aneurysms (a bulge or sac formed in a weak artery wall) by either blocking an artery supplying the aneurysm or closing the aneurysmal sac itself as an alternative to surgery.

 Catheter embolization may be used alone or combined with other treatments such as surgery or radiation.